Nazi book burnings: German Freedom Library

 On 10 May 1934, one year after the mass book burnings, the German Freedom Library founded by Alfred Kantorowicz was opened to assemble copies of the books that had been destroyed.
 Because of the shift in political power and the blatant control and censorship demonstrated by the Nazi Party, 1933 saw a “mass exodus of German writers, artists, and intellectuals".
 They went into exile in America, England, and France.
 On 10 May 1934, those writers in exile in France came together and established the Library of the Burned Books where all the works that had been banned, burned, censored, and destroyed were collected.

 Alfred Kantorowicz, the author of the 1944 article Library of the Burned Books, was one of the key leaders instrumental in creating this library.
 In his article, he explains first-hand how the library came to be, and how it was finally destroyed.
 The library not only housed those books banned by the Nazis, the more important mission was to be the “center of intellectual anti-Nazi activities”.
 In addition, it had extensive archives “on the history of Nazism and the anti-Nazi fight in all its forms”.
-At the start of the war, the Nazis were virtually in control in France so the French government closed down the library and anyone associated was imprisoned or sent to concentration camps.
+After the French surrender, the Nazis were virtually in control in France so the French government closed down the library and anyone associated was imprisoned or sent to concentration camps.
 Once the Nazis occupied Paris, the library and archives were turned over and that was the end of the Library.

-In Kantorowicz’s words, “the real significance of the Library was not confined to its material existence.
+In Kantorowicz's words, “the real significance of the Library was not confined to its material existence.
 When we inaugurated it, we wanted to make that day of shame a day of glory for literature and for freedom of thought which no tyrant could kill by fire.
 And furthermore, by this symbolic action, we wanted to awaken Europe to the dangers which threatened its spiritual as well as its material existence.”